Reversing the trend - inspiring young people to NOT smoke.

-Quit for Them is a digital campaign targeting parents and grandparents in North Wales - an area with high numbers of smokers and increasing numbers of young people taking up smoking.
-After conducting research we found that traditional forms of advertising were not resonating with smokers, with many already aware of the 'smoking kills' message.
+After conducting research, we found that traditional forms of advertising were not resonating with smokers, with many already aware of the 'smoking kills' message.
 We used behavioural theory to design a digital campaign, supported by some outdoor media and print, with the key aim of motivating more parents and grandparents to quit smoking for good.
+This included 'nudging' people to try quitting - even if they had already made several attempts.